An Autistic Guide To Sensory Trauma.

 3.)
 Sensory trauma may be experienced frequently over the course of the day.
 Due to spending our time with others (such as at work, school or in our relationships to others) and to being in busy environments we can experience sensory trauma frequently over the course of a day.
 For example, perhaps during one day you experience sensory pain related to the following things: loud traffic noise outside your apartment, visual overstimulation from harsh lighting, noisy conversations while shopping at the supermarket.
 The above example shows how we can experience multiple instances of sensory trauma in an ordinary day.

 4.)
 Sensory trauma is unavoidable.
-The ordinariness and frequency of events that cause sensory trauma mean that sensory trauma is unfortunately a predictable outcome of regular participation in family, social and work/school life.
-Since the specific events of when sensory trauma will occur are unpredictable, it means that the expectation, anticipation, experience and effects of sensory trauma are woven throughout autistic children and adult’s days.
+The ordinariness and frequency of events that cause sensory trauma mean that sensory trauma is unfortunately a predictable outcome of participating in different aspects of everyday life (such as family, social and work life.)
+Since the specific events of when sensory trauma will occur are unpredictable and unknown, it means that the expectation, anticipation, experience and effects of sensory trauma are woven throughout autistic children and adult’s days.

 Why is the framework of sensory trauma so important for autistics?